 Buying stock graphic resources gives you a lot more diversity and the opportunity to make your presentation design consistent and professional.
 For example, you can purchase a big bundle of cartoon elements designed in the same style: vector characters, conceptual scenes, icons, items, silhouettes, backgrounds, etc.

 Stock cartoons are usually available with different licenses and their pricing varies according to the license you are purchasing.
 Make sure to get familiar with the different licenses before you buy.
 Usually, and unless you aren’t planning to mass sell the presentation design as a template, a non-commercial license should be suitable for you.

 If you need something more specific in order to achieve your presentation goals, let’s say, a cartoon character design that looks like a specific person and is made in specific poses, then you will have to use illustration services.
-Whether you decide to hire a freelance illustrator or an established illustration studio, make a good research first.
+Whether you decide to hire a freelance illustrator or an established illustration studio, make some good research first.
 Portfolios and recommendations always help a lot.
 Also, always look for full transparency in the pricing and the process.

 Good presenters don’t believe weird myths about using cartoons in presentations.
 Instead, they know how to use cartoons to their advantage.

 A well-balanced combination between visuals and technical data works wonders for learning and communication.
 And cartoons are one powerful tool to achieve this.
-Pull off your cartoon presentation right and watch it amaze your audience.
+Pull off your cartoon presentation right and watch it to amaze your audience.

 Any thoughts you’d like to share with us?